Congenital Heart Defect Leads to Transplant

 Family planning is another big issue.
 Patients want to know if their child could have a heart defect, too.

-Dr. Fisher says most congenital heart patients’ babies have about a 5 to 10 percent chance of having CHD, regardless of whether the mother or the father has CHD.
+Most congenital heart patients’ babies have about a 5 to 10 percent chance of having CHD, regardless of whether the mother or the father has CHD.
 At the University of Maryland Medical Center’s Fetal Heart Program, fetal ultrasound can show these defects at about 12 weeks of pregnancy.

 For the ﬁrst 15 years of his marriage, Jason Ewen was skeptical about having kids because of his heart defect.
 Aside from physical limitations, he had a relatively normal childhood.
 But in his early 20s, Ewen began experiencing complications.